Yunsi: Succession struggle

 Shortly after Yinreng was deposed as crown prince, Yinzhi, the eldest son of Kangxi, had run afoul of the emperor for casting sorcery spells against Yinreng.
 Yinzhi, seeing his own hopes of attaining the crown prince position evaporate, gave his backing to Yinsi, who had been raised in the household of his mother.
 At the behest of Yinzhi, a fortune teller by the name of Zhang Mingde was sent to Yinsi.
 Zhang foretold that Yinsi was predestined for greatness.
 Yinzhi, long pre-occupied with supernatural ways to influence temporal affairs, relayed Zhang's seemingly auspicious predictions about Yinsi's future to the emperor in an attempt bolster Yinsi's case for becoming crown prince.
 In response, the emperor, rather than rewarding Yinsi, sentenced Zhang to death by lingchi in order to discourage others from becoming involved in the struggle for succession.
 The Zhang Mingde episode was a huge blow to Yinsi politically and resulted in his own house arrest.

 The Kangxi Emperor, disillusioned by the ambitions of his remaining sons and the ferocity with which they were plotting against one another, reinstated Yinreng in the crown prince position in 1709.
 However, the latter was once again stripped of his Crown Prince title in 1711.
 After the second removal, Kangxi became determined to select another prince as his successor.
 He issued an order for officials at court to divulge their own preferences on which of his sons should be the next crown prince.
 In what became essentially a straw-poll vote, the majority of court officials petitioned to the Kangxi Emperor that Yinsi should assume the position of Crown Prince.
 The breadth of support for Yinsi had ostensibly caught the Kangxi emperor off guard.
 The emperor, in a stark about-face, declared the results of the mandarin vote tally invalid.
 The emperor became incensed at Yinsi's self-promotion in the struggles that ensued, and stripped him of his doroi beile title and stipend (later restored).
 Many other princes also became disgraced in the lengthy battle for succession.
 According to some historians, the Kangxi emperor had sensed that Yinsi had amassed greater clout than himself, ultimately pushing him to suppress any further ambition by Yinsi for the throne.
 Thereafter, Yinsi threw his weight behind the 14th Prince Yinti, who was seen by most observers as being destined for the throne.

 Yongzheng reign

-After his fourth brother, Yinzhen, succeeded their father and became known as the Yongzheng Emperor in 1722, Yinsi changed his name to "Yunsi" to avoid using the same character as the Yongzheng Emperor's personal name, considered taboo.
+After his fourth brother, Yinzhen, succeeded their father and became the Yongzheng Emperor in 1722, Yinsi changed his name to "Yunsi" to avoid the same character as the Yongzheng Emperor's personal name, considered taboo.